 Is there anyone you would love to see wearing your designs?

-I love seeing friends and acquaintances whose style I have always admired buying my jewelry and styling it their own way.
+I love seeing friends and acquaintances whose style I have always admired buying my jewellery and styling it their own way.
 That still feels like a huge honour and thrill and that’s who I am ultimately designing for; the everyday woman.
 That said, I really love the style of Caroline de Maigret and it would be pretty amazing if she popped up one day wearing the Lucy-Lou ring with the Izzie necklace or something similar!

 What are the morals you run your brand by?

 I have had conversations with my main suppliers about the ethics of their materials as I would like my footprint to be as ethical as possible.
 I also operate with transparency and honesty with my customers.
-It’s only jewelry, but it can make a difference to someone’s day and it’s important for each and every customer to be treated as special and with respect whether spending £20 or £120.
+It’s only jewellery, but it can make a difference to someone’s day and it’s important for each and every customer to be treated as special and with respect whether spending £20 or £120.

 Do you have a mentor?